What Lies Beneath: Bodysurfing in the Key of Heavy

 Ghost Tree, March 9, 2005

-Tow crews were whipping into 60-foot waves that warbled monstrously around Pescadero Point, blotting out the horizon.
-Ripped from their moorings, the cove's buoys bobbed into the impact zone like rotund imbeciles.
-To avoid joining them, I kicked constantly.
 Every so often, a wave swung wide and I plunged, piercing its impossibly meaty shoulder.
-While traversing the long, dark lower intestines of this beast, I heard its head detonate up the line with the sound of a giant hammer cracking mountains of granite in two.
-My bones hummed with the concussion.
-I torpedoed out the back of the wave, the world suddenly impossibly bright and blue and wild around me; the impact still reverberating through my body.
+While traversing the long, dark lower intestines of this beast, I heard its head detonate up the line.
+It sounded like a giant hammer cracking mountains of granite in two.
+As I torpedoed out the back of the wave, the world impossibly bright and blue and wild around me, that profound concussion reverberated in my bones.

-I didn't catch a wave that day, but I caught something else: a sustained note.
-A treasure in the key of heavy.
+I didn't catch a wave that day, but I caught something else: A sustained note.
+A song in the key of heavy.

 Steamer Lane, Dec.
 2015 to Feb.
 2016